uob-coms20007/uob-coms20007.github.io/computability/halting.md

 with a $\ge$ might lead to wrong code that runs forever.
-We would ideally like a tool - a debugger, or perhaps a fancier [static analyzer](https://en.wikipedia.org/wiki/Static_program_analysis) - that can tell us at compile-term that we have made a serious mistake of the sort in our program.
+We would ideally like a tool - a debugger, or perhaps a fancier [static analyzer](https://en.wikipedia.org/wiki/Static_program_analysis) - that can tell us at compile-time that we have made a serious mistake of the sort.

 Turing proved that this is impossible.